- Men's Screening Tests Slideshow

 Ultrasound is not limited to diagnosis, but can also be used in screening for disease and to aid in treatment of diseases or conditions.

-Ultrasound is routinely used for assessing the progression of pregnancy.
+Ultrasound is routinely used for assessing the progression of a pregnancy.
 Pelvic ultrasounds can be obtained trans-abdominally where the probe is placed on the abdominal wall, or trans-vaginally, where the probe is placed in the vagina.
-For example ultrasound in obstetrics is used to diagnose growths or tumors of the ovary, uterus, Fallopian tubes.
+For example ultrasound in obstetrics/gynecology is used to diagnose growths or tumors of the ovary, uterus, or, Fallopian tubes.

-Echocardiography (echo=sound + cardio=heart + graphy=study) evaluates the heart, the heart's valve function, and blood flow through them.
+Echocardiography (echo=sound + cardio=heart + graphy=study) evaluates the heart, the heart valve's motion, and blood flow through them.
 It also evaluates the heart wall motion and the amount of blood the heart pumps with each stroke.

 Echocardiography can be performed in two ways:

-trans-thoracic: the probe is place on chest wall to obtain images, and
+- trans-thoracic: the probe is place on the chest wall to obtain images, and

 Anatomically, the esophagus sits near the heart and allows clearer images.
 However, this approach is a little more invasive.